tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 .. tip:: **To load and import a scene from a different project:**

-    1. Load the scene you want to import by using the **Load Scene...** browser or the OpenToonz standard browser.
+    1. Load the scene you want to import by using the **Load Scene...** browser or the Tahoma standard browser.

     2. Choose **Import Scene** in the dialog that opens: the scene is loaded and the related files will be copied into the default folders of the current project.